-Have each student bring in a photo of themselves from home, or have them draw a picture of what they are wearing that day.
-Then, have them write a paragraph that describes what they are wearing with as many descriptive adjectives as possible.
+Ask each student to bring in a photo of themselves from home.
+Alternatively, they can draw a picture of what they are wearing that day.
+Then, students can write a paragraph describing what they are wearing using as many descriptive adjectives as possible.

-Have each student bring in a CD that features one of their favorite songs – tell them to write down the author, song title, and track number so you can play it easily in class.
-Before playing the game, make sure that the song is appropriate for the classroom without any words or themes that are not appropriate for young kids.
+Get each student to suggest a favorite song; tell them to write down the singer and song title so you can find it easily and play it in class.
+Before playing the game, check if the song is appropriate for the classroom, listening for inappropriate themes or language.

-Have the student describe the music aloud with lots of adjectives - loud, quiet, happy, sad, fast, slow…even more creative adjectives, such as scary, smooth, and silly can be used – encourage your students to listen creatively!
+Ask the students to describe the music aloud with lots of adjectives - loud, quiet, happy, sad, fast, slow.
+Even more creative adjectives, such as scary, smooth, and silly, can be used too.
+Encourage your students to listen creatively!

 Each student can get a chance at playing the game as other students watch and play along.
 In several plastic containers, put a small amount of fragrant objects that might be familiar smells to your students.

-Blindfold the student and have them smell the food or fragrant object.
-Then, have them focus on their sense of smell and describe the object with as many adjectives as possible.
+Blindfold the student and tell them to smell the contents of the jar.
+Then, ask them to focus on their sense of smell and describe the object with as many adjectives as possible.

-An adjective word search is among the many fun adjective online games.
-A word search is a fun activity for students to work on in their own time alone.
-It can also be done with groups of students helping each other complete the word search.
+An adjective word search empowers students to learn new adjectives and reinforce old ones.
+An online word search is a fun activity for students to work on in their own time, but a word search can also be done in class; groups of students can help each other to complete it.

 When choosing adjective games to play in the classroom, make sure they are centered around correct grammar usage, building vocabulary, and boosting creative skills.
 Students do not need to know the technical aspects that they are learning through games: in fact, the best games are the most fun and stimulating ones.